uc3d/firmware/abbacchio/README.md

   [Teensy 4.0](https://www.pjrc.com/store/teensy40.html)|ARM® Cortex-M7|
   [Teensy 4.1](https://www.pjrc.com/store/teensy41.html)|ARM® Cortex-M7|
   Linux Native|x86/ARM/etc.|Raspberry Pi

-## Submitting Patches

-Proposed patches should be submitted as a Pull Request against the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.

-- Follow the [Coding Standards](https://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues/new/choose).
-Support resources are also listed there.
-- Whenever you add new features, be sure to add tests to `buildroot/tests` and then run your tests locally, if possible.
-  - It's optional: Running all the tests on Windows might take a long time, and they will run anyway on GitHub.
-  - If you're running the tests on Linux (or on WSL with the code on a Linux volume) the speed is much faster.
-  - You can use `make tests-all-local` or `make tests-single-local TEST_TARGET=...`.
-  - If you prefer Docker you can use `make tests-all-local-docker` or `make tests-all-local-docker TEST_TARGET=...`.
+  [All supported boards](https://marlinfw.org/docs/hardware/boards.html#boards-list)|All platforms|All boards

 ## Marlin Support

 The Issue Queue is reserved for Bug Reports and Feature Requests.
-To get help with configuration and troubleshooting, please use the following resources:
+Please use the following resources for help with configuration and troubleshooting:

 - [Marlin Documentation](https://marlinfw.org) - Official Marlin documentation
-- [Marlin Discord](https://discord.gg/n5NJ59y) - Discuss issues with Marlin users and developers
+- [Marlin Discord](https://discord.com/servers/marlin-firmware-461605380783472640) - Discuss issues with Marlin users and developers
 - Facebook Group ["Marlin Firmware"](https://www.facebook.com/groups/1049718498464482/)
 - RepRap.org [Marlin Forum](https://forums.reprap.org/list.php?415)
 - Facebook Group ["Marlin Firmware for 3D Printers"](https://www.facebook.com/groups/3Dtechtalk/)
 - [Marlin Configuration](https://www.youtube.com/results?search_query=marlin+configuration) on YouTube

+## Contributing Patches

+You can contribute patches by submitting a Pull Request to the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.

+- We use branches named with a "bugfix" or "dev" prefix to fix bugs and integrate new features.
+- Follow the [Coding Standards](https://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
+- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues/new/choose).
+See above for user support.
+- Whenever you add new features, be sure to add one or more build tests to `buildroot/tests`.
+Any tests added to a PR will be run within that PR on GitHub servers as soon as they are pushed.
+To minimize iteration be sure to run your new tests locally, if possible.
+  - Local build tests:
+    - All: `make tests-config-all-local`
+    - Single: `make tests-config-single-local TEST_TARGET=...`
+  - Local build tests in Docker:
+    - All: `make tests-config-all-local-docker`
+    - Single: `make tests-config-all-local-docker TEST_TARGET=...`
+  - To run all unit test suites:
+    - Using PIO: `platformio run -t test-marlin`
+    - Using Make: `make unit-test-all-local`
+    - Using Docker + make: `maker unit-test-all-local-docker`
+  - To run a single unit test suite:
+    - Using PIO: `platformio run -t marlin_<test-suite-name>`
+    - Using make: `make unit-test-single-local TEST_TARGET=<test-suite-name>`
+    - Using Docker + make: `maker unit-test-single-local-docker TEST_TARGET=<test-suite-name>`
+- If your feature can be unit tested, add one or more unit tests.
+For more information see our documentation on [Unit Tests](test).

 ## Contributors